-Tuition is free to two-year and one-year students in the New York State College of Agriculture, who at the time of their admission are, and for at least twelve months prior thereto have been, bona-fide residents of the State of New York.
+Tuition is free to two-year students in the New York State College of Agriculture, who at the time of their admission are, and for at least twelve months prior thereto have been, bona-fide residents of the State of New York.
 A student transferring from one college or course in the University to another must pay, for the hours' credit he receives in the latter college or course, an amount corresponding to the difference in tuition, and no such transfer is allowed or credit given until such payment has been made.

 Students in agriculture who are not exempt under these provisions are required to pay \$150 a term.
 Tuition and other fees become due when the student registers.
 The University allows twenty days of grace after the last registration day of each term of the regular session.
-The last day of grace is generally printed on the registration coupon which the student is required to present at the Treasurer's office.
+The last day of grace is printed on the registration coupon which the student is required to present at the Treasurer's office.
 Any student, graduate or undergraduate, except as hereinafter provided, who fails to pay his tuition, fees, and other indebtedness or if entitled to free tuition fails to claim the same at the Treasurer's office and pay his other fees, within the time prescribed by the University, is thereby dropped from the University.
 When in his judgment the circumstances in a particular case so warrant, the Treasurer may allow an extension of time to complete payments.
 For such extension, the students will be assessed a fee of \$2.
 A financial reinstatement fee of \$5 will be assessed any student who is permitted to continue or return to classes after being dropped from the University for default in payments.
-For reasons satisfactory to the Treasurer and the Registrar, which must be presented in writing. the above assessment may be waived in any individual case.
+For reasons satisfactory to the Treasurer and the Registrar, which must be presented in writing, the above assessment may be waived in any individual case.
+If the student withdraws, University fees are charged on the basis of 10 per cent for each week or fraction thereof in attendance.